ShowcaseSoftwareLtd/showcase-workshop-apis/rest-api/bi/README.md

 }
 ```

+Notes:

+  - `shared[x].recipient_name`: may be empty or `null` if the user did not specify it.

 ## /api/v1/bi/analytics_events?from={date}

-Output an array of all events (1,000 per request) from a certain date like workshop id, user id, showcase id etc.
+Output an array of all events (1,000 per request) from a certain date (`from` parameter specified as a ISO 8601 string) like workshop id, user id, showcase id etc.

 Event ID’s are unique to events across all workshops.